What are Transition Services?

 Facility to community transitions:

-• If a member wants to move from a long-term care facility to the community, the first step is a referral to options counseling.
-Options counseling is a person-centered approach to helping individuals gain an understanding of the benefits and limitations of long-term services and support options, and the knowledge to access these resources, in order to empower them to make choices that reflect their unique needs, values and circumstances.
+- If a member wants to move from a long-term care facility to the community, the first step is a referral to options counseling.
+Options counseling is a person-centered approach to helping individuals gain an understanding of the benefits and limitations of long-term services and support options, and the knowledge to access these resources to empower them to make choices that reflect their unique needs, values, and circumstances.
 Anyone can make a referral for options counseling, including a Medicaid member.
 Referrals to options counseling can be made by:

-• Referrals can be directed to the local Options Counseling Agency in a member's area.
+- Referrals can be directed to the local Options Counseling Agency in a member's area.
 This information is available in the nursing facility or on the Transition Services website.
-If a member is interested in learning more about Transition Services they can contact the local Options Counseling Agencies for options counseling in their area by completing this online Medicaid Member Options Counseling Referral Form.
+If a member is interested in learning more about Transition Services they can contact the local Options Counseling Agencies for options counseling in their area by completing this online Medicaid Transition to Community Information Request Form.

 Community to community transitions:

-• A member residing in the community will need to contact their HCBS Case Manager or Case Management Agency when they are experiencing a life changing event in order to access Transition Services.
-The Case Manager will work with the member to identify, assess and document the need for one or more transition services.
+- A member residing in the community must contact their HCBS Case Manager or Case Management Agency when they are experiencing a life-changing event to access Transition Services.
+The case manager will work with the member to identify, assess, and document the need for one or more transition services.

 Additional resources